elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 Elixir, it can occasionally be difficult to understand what's going on.

 This was not meant as exhaustive introduction to Elixir.
-There are many more concepts, and there are several books available that give a more full introduction to the language.
-But we're going to keep moving in this book, because our goal is to build a practical real-world application, and we'll learn what we need along the way But be sure to check out these free resources if you want to get a little more Elixir experience before continuing:
+There are many more concepts, and there are several books available that give a full introduction to the language.
+But we're going to keep moving in this book, because our goal is to build a practical real-world application, and we'll learn what we need along the way.
+But check out these free resources if you want to get a little more Elixir experience before continuing:

 - [Elixir Getting Started Guide](http://elixir-lang.org/getting-started/introduction.html)
 - [Try Elixir Course](https://www.codeschool.com/courses/try-elixir)

-Feel free to delete the `temporary` project (or you can keep it around for reference).
-Let's keep moving and building our application!
+Feel free to delete the `temporary` project, and in the next chapter we'll continue working towards building our platform application.